PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

     - Select the **Question type** to generate. *Inspire me!* will generate a mix of question types.
     - Set the **Complexity** level and choose how many questions to create.
 4. Click **Generate**.
 5. Review the questions.
-Select which question(s) to include, or repeat steps 3 and 4 togenerate new questions.
+Select which question(s) to include, or repeat steps 3 and 4 to generate new questions.
 6. Click **Add to Assessment**.
 7. Carefully check the questions for accuracy and appropriacy and edit as needed.